ZERO TO THREE Critical Competencies for Infant-Toddler Educators™

 The ZERO TO THREE Critical Competencies for Infant-Toddler Educators™ suite of products and services builds essential knowledge and skills educators need to be effective.
 Available for purchase individually or as a package, the suite includes:

 Critical Competencies Model eBook: The eBook defines the professional criteria and explains how educators can make the most of teacher-child interactions to support infants’ and toddlers’ social-emotional, cognitive, and language and literacy development.
-Now available from the ZERO TO THREE Bookstore.
+Purchase now.

 Reflection Tool: This online tool uses the Critical Competencies to help infant-toddler educators examine areas of strength and opportunities for improving their daily interactions with children.
 Customized, aggregate reporting and consultation helps organizations make data-driven professional development decisions.
-Available in Fall, 2017.
+Tell us how we can help.

 Technical Assistance: ZERO TO THREE’s experts use the Critical Competencies as a framework to help organizations and agencies meet their infant-toddler workforce goals.
-A range of services are available now, including presentations; analysis and recommendations; and support for leadership, coaching, and training skills.
-Now available – Learn More
+A range of services are available, including presentations; analysis and recommendations; and support for leadership, coaching, and training skills.
+Contact us now.

-Professional Development Provider and Faculty Supports: Onsite, customized training-of-trainers builds your capacity to support infant-toddler educators, with an option to become a ZERO TO THREE Certified Trainer: Critical Competencies.
-Offerings also include “Community of Practice” facilitator trainings, and faculty institutes and resources.
-Available in Fall, 2017.
+- Training-of-Trainers course: Onsite, customized training-of-trainers builds your capacity to support infant-toddler educators, with an option to become a ZERO TO THREE Certified Trainer: Critical Competencies.

 Continuing Education Units are available for all ZERO TO THREE training programs.